Child Advocacy Center

 4. Ensure victims receive support, advocacy, mental health treatment and social service referrals.

-5. Handle all reported cases of child sexual or severe phyical abuse in Kane County in a consistent, child-friendly, and trauma-sensitive manner.
+5. Handle all reported cases of child sexual or severe physical abuse in Kane County in a consistent, child-friendly, and trauma-sensitive manner.

 What is the CAC Process?